-The CISM Cycling Championship takes place in accordance with the rules and regulations of the International Cycling Federation (UCI).
+The CISM Cycling events (e.g. Championship, World Games, etc.) takes place in accordance with the rules and regulations of the International Cycling Federation (UCI).
 Exceptions will be applicable when stated in these CISM Sports Committee Cycling (CSC Cyc) Regulations.